aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitemcollection/_index.md

 ```

-Gets the count of the pivot items.
+Gets the number of elements contained in the CollectionBase instance.

 **Returns:**
-int
+int - The number of elements contained in the CollectionBase instance.
 ### hashCode() {#hashCode--}
 ```
 public native int hashCode()